acamero/data-science-eo-segmentation/README.md

 python --version
 ```

 You should see something like `Python 3.6.9`.
-This tutorial requires `python >= 3.6`.
+This tutorial was tested on `python == 3.10.12`.
 If you don't have python installed, visit [python.org](https://www.python.org/downloads/), and follow the instructions.

 2. Get the code `git clone git@github.com:acamero/data-science-eo-segmentation.git`, and go to the new folder (e.g., `cd data-science-eo-segmentation`).